JordanGibson/Elevens/README.md

 #### UserInput test

-the userinput tests are used to find problems in the users inputs into the game (e.g. picking pairs and triplets) has 4 test categories
+the user input tests are used to find problems in the users inputs into the game (e.g. picking pairs and triplets) has 4 test categories

 these tests cover:
 * ensuring a user input will return one of 9 different enums for informing the user of correct inputs (10 tests)
 * only sets first and second card but not the third card when valid2card enum is returned (1 test)
 * sets all 3 cards if valid3card enum is returned (1 test)
-* sanitises inputs from user to remove all spaces and commas and raises input to uppercase (13 tests)
+* Sanitise inputs from user to remove all spaces and commas and raises input to uppercase (13 tests)

 #### Deck test

-the decktest tests cover cases to show that the deck class functions as a normal deck of cards would. has 4 test categories in it
+the deck test tests cover cases to show that the deck class functions as a normal deck of cards would. has 4 test categories in it

 these tests cover:
 * Deck has 52 cards in it (no jokers, we don't like jokers)
-* when drawing a card it removes one from the stack and doesnt take more or less than 1 card.
+* when drawing a card it removes one from the stack and doesn't take more or less than 1 card.
 * deck does not have duplicate cards in it (a full deck of 52 king of clubs does not make the game play well)
 * deck is shuffled on initialisation (makes each game different)